rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 ### Network Endpoints
 {{% notice info %}}
-Individual components of a package expose network endpoints, which may be defined by users.
+Individual components of a package expose network endpoints, which are be defined by users.
 {{% /notice %}}
 Components, which are deployed on the cloud, may have network endpoints.
 A network endpoint is a combination of an IP address and a port number.
 The endpoints may or may not be exposed publicly.